 We offer different levels of support:

 Universal Support – To meet the needs of all our pupils through our overall ethos and our wider curriculum.
 For instance, developing resilience for all.
+We have a dedicated Health and Wellbeing week in the summer term every year.

 Additional support – For those who may have short-term needs and those who may have been made vulnerable by life experiences such as bereavement.